 If you come from a cold and wet country like me, going to the beach will have been a huge reason you visited Australia.

 With so many sandy beaches to choose from on this trip, you’re spoilt for choice!
 Almost every stop involves a beach and all of them are as good as the next.

 You may get sick of visiting beaches by the end of the trip but I doubt it!
 You can always go for a quick swim and go surfing as I mention above.

-Another option is to go on a coastal walk, of which there are many at the places you will stop.
+Another option is to go on the numerous coastal walking trails, of which there are many places you will stop.
 You’ll get to see some beautiful sights and take some fantastic photos too!

 This is an example itinerary and by no means the only route you should take, It is just a recommendation if you want to skip some places or take a quicker route, then you can!